jay-johnson/deploy-to-kubernetes/README.rst

 Deploy Redis, the Postgres database with pgAdmin4, and the nginx-ingress using the following command.

-.. note:: Please ensure helm is installed and the tiller pod in the ``kube-system`` namespace is the ``Running`` state or redis will encounter issues.
+.. note:: Please ensure helm is installed and the tiller pod in the ``kube-system`` namespace is the ``Running`` state or redis will encounter issues

 ::